theochem/chemtools/doc/sci_doc_localtool.rst

 **Fundamental Local Reactivity Descriptors**

-In conceptual DFT, the fundamental local descriptors are functional derivatives of :ref:`fundamental global descriptive tools <fundamental_indicators>` with respect to local quantities, typically the external potential :math:`v(\mathbf{r})`, but occasionally also the electron density :math:`\rho(\mathbf{r})`.
+In conceptual DFT, the fundamental local descriptors are functional derivatives of :ref:`fundamental global descriptive tools <global_fundamental_indicators>` with respect to local quantities, typically the external potential :math:`v(\mathbf{r})`, but occasionally also the electron density :math:`\rho(\mathbf{r})`.

 In the canonical ensemble, fundamental local descriptors arise by differentiating